gvianot2/transformpdftoxls/README.md

   Edit files to update the name of the directory and pdf to use

-  a) ruby extractArrays.rb
+a) Extract one pdf file to one xls sheet with one tab per tab
-  Extract one pdf file to one xls sheet with one tab per tab
+  - ruby extractArrays.rb

-  b)ruby extractArraysCsv.rb
+b) Extract one pdf file to many csv files(one file per tab)
-  Extract one pdf file to many csv files(one file per tab)
+  - ruby extractArraysCsv.rb